 How Long Do Forensic DNA Results Take?

-Overview of DNA Analysis in a Crime Lab
+Overview of Forensic DNA Analysis in a Crime Lab

-A forensic DNA analyst first looks for body fluids and other biological materials.
+A forensic DNA analyst first looks for body fluids and other biological materials on the evidence.
 If the case is positive, representative samples are selected for DNA testing.
 If the case is negative, a report is written and technically reviewed, and the evidence is sent back to the agency.

 2. DNA Analysis